zer0luis/infra_pilot/README.md

 - `--dry-run` lets users preview commands without changing cloud resources.
 - Real execution depends on the cloud CLI for the selected provider.
-- AWS profile switching may print shell exports that should be wrapped with `eval`.
-- If users prefer not to rely on the installed command path, `python3 -m infra_pilot.cli ...` always works after installation.